microsoft/vcpkg-docs/vcpkg/troubleshoot/asset-caching.md

 1 - Verify that the requested asset exists in at least one of the configured asset caches.
 If the package does not exist there are two methods to resolve the issue:

-  * Disable `x-block-origin` temporarily, to allow vcpkg to download the asset and upload it to a configured asset cache.
+  * Disabling `x-block-origin` temporarily, to allow vcpkg to download the asset and upload it to a configured asset cache.
-  * Upload the asset manually to one of the configured asset caches.
+  * Uploading the asset manually to one of the configured asset caches.

 2 - Verify that the asset caches are properly configured, follow the steps in [Artifacts aren't being uploaded or restored from my asset cache](#cache-failure).